Forth bridge passes first hurdle

 The project, to be paid for by the Scottish government capital budget, was brought forward in the wake of concerns about the condition of the existing 45-year-old road bridge.

-The Forth Crossing Bill was earlier backed by a special committee of MSPs set up to scrutinise the proposals, although members called for steps to be taken to ensure minimal disruption while the bridge was being built.'Vote cast in error'
+The Forth Crossing Bill was earlier backed by a special committee of MSPs set up to scrutinise the proposals, although members called for steps to be taken to ensure minimal disruption while the bridge was being built.

 The public has also been asked for its views on continuing to use the current bridge for public transport only, when the new crossing opens.